 - Peel ginger root and grate into a small bowl.

-- Boil water in a large saucepan, then remove from heat.
+- Boil water in a large saucepan then removes from heat.

-- Place 1 tablespoon (15 ml) grated ginger into the saucepan and cover with lid.
+- Place 1 tablespoon (15 ml) grated ginger into the saucepan and cover with a lid.

 - Let steep for 10 minutes.